 For this reason, the Presidio di qualità (our quality assessment body), established by the Board of Directors, monitors our activities to make sure that the expected quality standards in the above mentioned aspects are met.
 This means that the members of our university community, during their activities, always have to bear in mind the quality goals we want to achieve.

 unibz is a public institution,but not a state university.
 In addition to its own financial means to fund teaching and research, the university receives its largest share of funding from the Provincia Autonoma of Bozen-Bolzano, the local metropolitan administrative body.
-The basis of its strategic development is described in the strategic and financial plan and in the three-year plan for 2014-2016.
+The basis of its strategic development is described in the strategic and financial plan 2017-2019 between unibz and the Autonomous Province of Bozen-Bolzano.
 As a higher education institution governed by public law, unibz has its own performance plan that defines its goals in administration practice.

 As far as the quality standards for our degree courses and procedures to select our teaching staff are concerned, unibz adheres to the guidelines set by the Italian Ministry of Education, Universities and Research (MIUR).
 However, with our university being a private institution, we can also hire up to 70% of our lecturers from abroad without a public call.